freedomofpress/securedrop-workstation/README.md

 - The [SecureDrop Client](https://github.com/freedomofpress/securedrop-client) is installed in `sd-app` and will be used to access the SecureDrop server *Journalist Interface* via the SecureDrop proxy.
 - The [SecureDrop Proxy](https://github.com/freedomofpress/securedrop-proxy) is installed in `sd-proxy` to communicate to the SecureDrop server *Journalist Interface* via `sd-whonix`.
 - Within `sd-app`, the *SecureDrop Client* will open all submissions in the `sd-viewer` disposable VM.
-- `config.json.example` is an example config file for the provisioning process.
-Before use, you should copy it to `config.json`, and adjust to reflect your environment.
+- `files/config.json.example` is an example config file for the provisioning process.
+Before use, you should copy it to `config.json` (in the repository's root directory), and adjust to reflect your environment.
 - `sd-journalist.sec.example` is an example GPG private key for use in decrypting submissions.
 It must match the public key set on a SecureDrop server used for testing.
 Before use, you should copy it to `sd-journalist.sec`, or store the submission key used with your SecureDrop server as `sd-journalist.sec`.
 - `launcher/` contains the pre-flight updater component (`sdw-launcher`), which updates all TemplateVMs relevant to the SecureDrop Workstation prior to use, as well as the `sdw-notify` script, which reminds the user to update the system if they have not done so recently.